Provençal or Provençal language?

 From Henri Bosco to Peter Mayle

-Born in Avignon, Pierre Boulle (1912-1994) is the author of The Bridge on the River Kwai and the world-famous science fiction novel Planet of the Apes
+Born in Avignon, Pierre Boulle (1912-1994) is the author of The Bridge on the River Kwai and the world-famous science-fiction novel Planet of the Apes.

-Among all these artists, let's count Jean Echenoz, novelist born in Orange in 1947 who won the Médicis prize in 1983 for Cherokee and the Goncourt prize in 1999 for Je m'en vais, and Peter Mayle (1939- 2018), the most Provençal of Englishmen who became famous with the publication of his first novel A Year in Provence
+Among these artists are Jean Echenoz, a novelist born in Orange in 1947, who won the Prix Médicis in 1983 for Cherokee and the Prix Goncourt in 1999 for Je m'en vais, and Peter Mayle (1939- 2018), the most Provençal of Englishmen, who became famous with the publication of his first novel, Une année en Provence, a worldwide success followed by other titles, two of which have been adapted for the cinema.

-, a worldwide success followed by other titles, two of which have been adapted for the cinema.
-Finally, it should be noted that shortly before his death, Camus bought his house in Lourmarin, and now rests in the small cemetery of this village in the southern Luberon.
+Last but not least, shortly before his death, Camus bought his house in Lourmarin, and now rests in the small cemetery of this village in the southern Luberon.

 To make people smile..